latest

 TDS

 TDS stands for "total debt service."
 A borrower's TDS ratio equals his/her total monthly obligations divided by total gross monthly income.
 In other words, it's the percentage of income needed to cover all debt payments.
-Prime lenders commonly underwrite mortgage applications by assessing a borrower's TDS ratio.
-Typically, lenders
+Prime lenders commonly underwrite mortgage applications by assessing

-Terminal rate
+Terminal Rate

 The terminal rate is the peak policy rate in a given rate hike cycle.
 The terminal rate is reached when a central bank stops tightening monetary policy—i.e., when it becomes clear that inflation is under control and expected to fall back to target.